As first the Budget and then the election loom, clarity about what the big issues are is getting firmer and so are the policy positions.

-The Award is presented annually to a person or rōpu who demonstrate leadership in hauora Māori.
+The Award is presented annually to a person or rōpu/group demonstrating leadership in hauora Māori.

 The Tū Rangatira mō te Ora Award has been awarded since 2010.
 It recognises the commitment made by nominees to hauora Māori.

-The nominee does not need to be a PHA member; however we do encourage membership to the PHA.
+The person or group nominated does not need to be a PHA member; however we do encourage membership of the PHA.

 The nomination process is simple.

-Complete the nomination form at www.pha.org.nz/awards, this includes (up to) 400 word statement on why you are nominating them.
+Complete the nomination form at www.pha.org.nz/awards, This includes an (up to) 400 word statement on why you are nominating them.
 The quality of the information you provide will greatly assist the selection process.

 The successful nomination will be chosen by the PHA Awards Committee.

-View last year's award recipient (pictured).
+View last year's award recipient, Metiria Tūrei (pictured).
 See the list of Tū Rangatira mō te Ora Award recipients.

 • Nominations open Monday 9 May 2017